This repository is under review for potential modification in compliance with Administration directives.

 AMP EXECUTIVE COMMITTEE (EC)

 The EC includes leaders from NIH, FDA, and Private Industry/ Non-Profit/Patient Advocacy Co-Chairs from AMP project Steering Committees.
-The EC convenes quarterly with EC liaison representatives, Office of the Director (OD) liaison representatives, and co-chairs from each of the AMP Project Steering Committees represented on the EC.
-The AMP PD steering committee EC Liaison is Dr. Walter Koroshetz, Director of NINDS.
-The AMP PD steering committee OD Liaison is Ellen Gadbois, Lead, Emerging Biotechnology Policy, Office of Science Policy, Office of the Director, National Institutes of Health.
-The Co-Chairs of AMP PD Steering Committee are Dr. Debra Babcock, Director, Division of Neuroscience Systems and Cognitive Neuroscience Cluster, NINDS and Private Partner Co-Chair Dr. Pablo Sardi (Sanofi).
+The EC convenes quarterly with EC liaison representatives, NIH Office of the Director (OD) liaison representatives, and co-chairs from each of the AMP Project Steering Committees represented on the EC.
+The AMP PDRD steering committee EC Liaison is Walter Koroshetz, M.D., Director of NINDS.

 AMP EXTENDED EXECUTIVE COMMITTEE (EEC)